frictionlessdata/datapackage-pipelines/README.md

   This resource has a `name` and a `url`, pointing to the remote location of the data.
 - `stream_remote_resources`: This processor will convert remote resources (like the one we defined in the 1st step) to local resources, streaming the data to processors further down the pipeline (see more about streaming below).
 - `set_types`: This processor assigns data types to fields in the data.
 In this example, field headers looking like years will be assigned the `number` type.
-- `dump.to_zip`: Create a zipped and validated data-pacakage with the provided file name.
+- `dump.to_zip`: Create a zipped and validated datapackage with the provided file name.

 ### Mechanics